Healthy Boundaries for Family Members With Addiction

-Are you having a hard time with a loved one who is experiencing problems with substance use?
-Are you struggling to stay well and be your best version of yourself, while someone close to you is using alcohol or other chemicals?
-Do you have a hard time maintaining healthy boundaries?
+Everything is harder when your loved one is experiencing problems with substance use.
+It’s a struggle to stay well and be the best version of yourself.
+Especially while someone close to you is using alcohol or other chemicals.
+Maintaining healthy boundaries with family members is an important step in the recovery process.

-Attending the Pavillon Family Program is open to anyone, even if they never have a family member come to Pavillon as a patient.
+It doesn’t have to be.
+Pavillon’s Family Program will help you create and maintain healthy boundaries with a loved one experiencing problems with substance use.
+The Pavillon Family Program is open to you, even if you’ve never had a family member come to Pavillon as a patient.

 Going through the Family Program can help someone spot: